 “The disassociation service is invoked when an existing association is to be terminated.
 Disassociation is one

 of the services in the DSS.

 In an ESS, this tells the DS to void existing association information.
-Attempts to send messages via the DS to a disassociated STA will be unsuccessful.”
+Attempts to send MSDUs via the DS to a disassociated STA will be unsuccessful.”

 CID 2283 (GEN)